Our vision

 Chronic illnesses are non-communicable conditions, generally of long duration and slow progression.
-With many chronic illnesses associated with ageing, such as cardiovascular disease, osteoarthritis, dementia and diabetes, the focus has tended to be on managing them in the older population.
-However, some long-term conditions, such as scoliosis, inflammatory bowel disease (IBD)and rheumatoid arthritis, can also affect people from a much earlier age.
+With many chronic illnesses associated with ageing, such as cardiovascular disease, osteoarthritis, dementia and Type 2 diabetes, the focus has tended to be on managing these in the older population.
+However, some long-term conditions, such as scoliosis, inflammatory bowel disease (IBD)and rheumatoid arthritis, Type 1 diabetes and Parkinson’s can also affect people from a much earlier age; others, including learning disabilities, impact individual’s ability to manage their health as they age.
 Recognising this, the Centre for Chronic Illness and Ageing (CCIA) takes a more holistic approach, with research and practice that addresses the lived experiences and impacts of chronic illnesses across the lifespan, from childhood and adolescence through to older age.

 We aim to: